ybibaev/monypy/README.md

     __optional__.
 Special event loop instance to use instead of default.

 * #### `__init_data__` ####
   __optional__.
-Sets the initializing data for all objects in the collection when the object is initialized.
-If the value is callable, an instance will be passed to the value and called.
+Set the initializing data for all objects in the collection when the object is initialized.
+If the value is callable, an instance will be passed as an argument.

 * #### `manager` ####
     The class attribute for database queries.
-    Example:
+    For example:
     ```python
     users_count = await User.manager.count()
     assert users_count == 1